Top 20 One-Day Picnics, Trips, and Outings Near Pune

 1. White-water Rafting at Kolad

 White-water rafting is a fun way to spend time with friends.
 Trips usually last from two to three hours and cost around Rs.
 1,200 per person, though some places it's cheaper if you go on a weekday.
-The length and cost varies depending on where you book, so pay attention to all of the details when you book your trip in advance.
+The length and cost vary depending on where you book, so pay attention to all of the details when you book your trip in advance.

 2. Kayak on the Kundalika River